MaterializeInc/materialize/doc/developer/design/20230223_stabilize_with_mutually_recursive.md

 For the `beta` testing phase, we will work with selected customers / prospects, who have previously explicitly voiced their interest in the feature and have a clear use case to demonstrate its value.
 We will remain in close contact with those customers and treat their use cases as proof-of-concept in order to iron out potential operational and stability issues.
+We will create dedicated metrics so we can track (a) number of environments that have used the feature vs the number of environments where the feature has been enabled.

 Once we have established the above and have build up confidence about the optimizer and runtime stability of recursive dataflows running in production, we will open the feature to everybody.
 This needs to be coordinated with the GTM team, as most probably we will want to advertise this accordingly.